 Summary

-The ability to create an unlimited number of teams with no additional licensing costs, assign users to multiple teams at the same time, and use teams directly in automation rules makes it possible to reflect the real structure of an organization - the one that actually exists in daily operations, not a simplified model imposed by a tool.
+The ability to create an unlimited number of teams without additional licensing costs, assign users to multiple teams, and use teams in automation rules makes it possible to reflect the real structure of an organization.

 • automatic ticket assignment,